warren-gates/code-creator/docs/index.md

 String Templates allow you to set a Name, Template text, and Output.
 For String Templates the Name is only used for display in the Templates list.
 The Template text box takes your Velocity template text, and Output specifies the desired output target.

 To use a Velocity Template you must configure at least one additional ResourceLoader in the codeCreator Properties page under File -> Settings -> Tools -> codeCreator.
-See [below][#velocity-settings] for more information.
+See [below](#velocity-settings) for more information.
 Once an additional ResourceLoader is configured you can set Resource Name and Output.
 Resource Name must match an existing resource that your additional ResourceLoader can find, such as a file name for a configured FileResourceLoader.

 ### Running Tasks
 Tasks are added to and are run from the IntelliJ/Android Studio Generate... command which is accessed from Code -> Generate... or by hitting Alt-Insert.